icons

 While both Joint Development Agreements (JDA) and Joint Ventures (JV) [3] involve collaboration between a landowner and a developer, there are some key differences between the two.
 Here's a quick rundown:

-What Needs to be Kept in Mind with Regard to a Joint Development Agreement (JDA)?
+What Needs to be Kept in Mind about a Joint Development Agreement (JDA)?

 A Joint Development Agreement (JDA) is a complex legal document that requires careful consideration before signing.
 Here are some things to keep in mind with regard to a JDA: